dhnt/dhnt/dhnt.md

 In writing, the vowel character following a consonant can be omitted if it is the same as the alphabet sound.

-for example: dhnt is equivalent to dahenito in written form as d h n t is da he ni to respectively in the alphabet chart.
+for example: dhnt is equivalent to dahenito in written form as d h n t are da he ni to respectively in the alphabet chart.
-As you may have now noticed, d h n t are the last characters of the first four vowel groups in the alphabet chart.
+As you may have now noticed, d h n t are the last characters of the first four vowel groups in the alphabet chart - _the name of this language_.

 ## Numerals